Siphalor/nbt-crafting-wiki/docs/modders.md

 Hello fellow modder, here's a quick overview of what you probably wanna know about working with Nbt Crafting:

 ## Setting up Nbt Crafting
 To use Nbt Crafting you'll need to include it in your development environment.
-I currently recommend using [jitpack.io](https://jitpack.io) as I don't have an own maven server yet.

-To make use of the Jitpack repository you'll need to add it **to the bottom of the `repositories` section** in your `build.gradle` file.
+I publish the mod artifacts on my maven.
+To use it you need to add it to the `repositories` in your `build.gradle` file.
 The result should like this:

 ```gradle
 repositories {